Beat-k/BEA/README.md

 In contrast, Behavioral Emotional Architecture (BEA) views overflow and logical saturation not as errors but as events worthy of symbolic expression.
 It draws from emotional cognition, where humans instinctively respond to overwhelming input not with arithmetic, but with feelings — such as stress, excitement, or collapse.

 BEA emerges at the intersection of symbolic computation, affective systems, and emotional modeling.
-By integrating symbolic outputs into binary logic using a structured vocabulary (e.g., ⊕ Combust, ⊗ Fuse, ⊘ Diffuse, ⊙ Gate), BEA opens new computational territory.
+By integrating symbolic outputs into binary logic using a structured vocabulary (e.g., ⊕ Combust, ⊖ Balance, ⊗ Dissolve, ⨀ Amplify), BEA opens new computational territory.
 Its companion, Binary Emotional Mapping (BEM), gives those symbolic results spatial and emotional meaning through a multi-dimensional emotional grid.

 This invention reimagines the core function of logical computation — from precision and efficiency to expression and resonance.
 It empowers systems to simulate empathy, respond contextually, and produce outputs not just based on accuracy, but on affective significance.